knutplot/Marlin/README.md

 This is a specific Version for KNUT.

+You can clone or download the Firmware and work on with the Arduino IDE.

-This branch can build on debian, when some dependencies reside in the parent directory.
+This branch can also build on debian, when some dependencies reside in the parent directory.

 ## Install dependencies